sreekarnv/burger-house/README.md

 To place an order you must be logged in.

 # First steps
+    1. cd into both frontend and server folders
-    1. npm install to install all dependencies
+    2. npm install to install all dependencies
-    2. npm run dev to run server in localhost (both react and express run on port 4000)
+    3. npm run dev in the server folder to run server in localhost (both react and express run on port 4000)
-    3. Production ready app is hosted on https://burger-house-sreekar.herokuapp.com/
+    4. Production ready app is hosted on https://burger-house-sreekar.herokuapp.com/

 # Home Page
 ![](preview-images/home-1.jpg)